-The emphasis is on the use of digital technologies to create and manipulate digital media.
+This unit focuses on the use of digital technologies to create and manipulate digital media.
 Students use a range of applications to create visual and audio communications.
 They examine trends in digital media transmissions and implications arising from the use of these technologies.